PARTNERS FOR THE RIDE

 The American Saddlebred Horse Association has developed a number of youth awards that are designed to increase participation, encourage good sportsmanship and allow youth to enjoy competing with Saddlebred enthusiasts.

 The American Saddlebred Horse Association Academy Awards program encourages and recognizes juveniles and adults participating in academy classes at horse shows throughout the country.
 Academy classes create an opportunity for beginning saddle seat riders to develop and fine-tune their horsemanship skills, sportsmanship, and appreciation for the American Saddlebred.

 An Academy class is any class offered at a local tournament in which two or more stables are participating, or any class at an open show that is designated "academy."
 Participants compete on horses designated as school horses, or horses that are regularly used in riding lesson program instruction.
 Acceptable riding attire is jodhpurs or dark pants, boots and dress shirt or a sweatshirt bearing the stable’s logo.
-Riding suits are unacceptable, and hard hats are optional.
+Riding suits are unacceptable, and protective headgear is optional.

 Academy Awards Rules

 - Points accumulate between October 1 and September 30 of each year and are tabulated by riding instructors.
 Points are kept on an official point sheet and must be signed by BOTH the rider and the instructor or youth club advisor.

 - The point sheets are to be sent to ASHA by October 31 of the award year for verification.